7 Tips On How to Determine Value of a Used Camper

 Great Pricing

-The best part is you don’t have to deal with the rapid depreciation of a camper, which means a better investment.
+The best part is that you don’t have to deal with a camper’s rapid depreciation, which means a better investment.

-See, every camper loses value as soon as you drive it off the lot.
-Many campers don’t understand that new campers continue losing value at a high clip for the first year, sometimes as much as 30%.
+See, every camper loses value when you drive it off the lot.
+Many don’t understand that new campers continue losing value at a high clip for the first year, sometimes as much as 30%.

 On the other hand, a used camper depreciates at a much slower rate after the first-year plateau, so it’s easy to argue that used campers are a better investment.